Cooperation can be complex;

 To keep the process open and ensure programmes know when, where and how to contribute, there will be two ways of contributing, and keeping up to date:

-- Open meetings for HIT development: Where HIT-related developments take place, each network will host at least one meeting open for all programmes to attend.
+• HIT group meetings: Where HIT-related developments take place, each network will host at least one meeting open for all programmes to attend.

-- HIT Report back meetings: At least twice a year, the overall progress of HIT will be shared through an online meeting.
+• HIT consolidation meetings: At least twice a year, the overall progress of HIT will be shared through an online meeting.

 A final important theme of this work is to remain technically grounded.
 One of the key objectives of producing HIT is to build the backbone of Monitoring Systems (including Jems, but also the other systems used across Interreg).
 The Monitoring Systems network will be utilised to provide expertise here from the various systems used by Interreg.